 Laboratory Analysis

-1. The Identification and quantification of nucleic acids of SARS-CoV-2, influenza, RSV, enterovirus, enterovirus D68, poliovirus, noroviruses, hepatitis A and E viruses, human adenoviruses and sapoviruses (herein referred to as ‘the target viruses’)
+1. Identification and quantification of SARS-CoV-2, influenza A and B, RSV, enterovirus, enterovirus D68, poliovirus, noroviruses, hepatitis A and E viruses, human adenoviruses and sapoviruses (herein referred to as ‘the target viruses’)

-2. Sequencing of variants to identify potential variants of concern (VOCs).
+2. Sequencing of SARS-CoV-2 variants to identify potential variants of concern (VOCs).
+Sequencing of enteroviruses.

-3. The elution of intact and infectious viral particles.
+3. The elution and quantification of intact and infectious viral particles (and by default the presence of non-infectious viral particles present).

 4. The enrichment of potentially harmful viruses for further analysis.

-5. Analysis for chemical and physical markers of wastewater quality (e.g. pH, ammonium, phosphate, electrical conductivity, turbidity, dissolved carbon, metals)
+5. Analysis for chemical and physical markers of wastewater quality (e.g. pH, ammonium, phosphate, electrical conductivity, turbidity, dissolved carbon, metals, BOD).

 6. Quantification and analysis for antimicrobial resistance genes and mobile genetic elements using high throughput qPCR and metagenomics.